-In 2018, Dare to Care adapted their award winning program for to work with Amateur Sport Organizations.
+In 2018, Dare to Care adapted their award winning program to work with Amateur Sport Organizations.
 In 2022, Dare to Care moved away from in-person program delivery to focus on their comprehensive virtual program for K-9.

 Dare to Care's 3 Signature Programs

 Innovative and age appropriate student and athlete workshops for age 5 - 25.